 The Caribbean has a lot of great beach destinations.
-We, however were in search of the perfect destination.
+We, however, were in search of the perfect destination.
 One that emphasized ecotourism and had amazing diving.
-Our search lead us to the tiny dormant volcanic island of Saba, part of a special municipality of the Caribbean Netherlands, which is comprised of Bonaire, St. Eustatius, and Saba.
+Our search led us to the tiny dormant volcanic island of Saba, part of a special municipality of the Caribbean Netherlands, which is comprised of Bonaire, St. Eustatius, and Saba.
 We combined our beach vacation to St. Martin and Anguilla with a separate diving trip to Saba.
 We traveled to Saba late in the summer-the low season for much of the Caribbean, which meant we would not only get great rates on flights and hotels, but we had beaches, diving, and hotels nearly all to ourselves!

-Nearly every person we mention Saba to has never heard of it, which is surprising given its close proximity to St. Martin/ St. Maarten, one of the most popular destinations in the Caribbean.
+Nearly every person we mention Saba to has never heard of it, which is surprising given its proximity to St. Martin/ St. Maarten, one of the most popular destinations in the Caribbean.
 If you are into ecotourism, adventure, and diving, then Saba is the destination for you.

 Saba and Tourism

 Tourism is central to the economy of the Caribbean and Saba is no different.
 With Saba’s slogan the “Unspoiled Queen of the Caribbean” it embraces its role as the destination for unspoiled beauty, making it an ideal destination for ecotourism.
 The island offers those in search of hiking, snorkeling, and diving a lot of options.